-Chiang Mai is a perfect mix of traditional Thai culture, modern amenities, mouth watering food and drink, inspiring creative scene, and great nightlife.
-Not to mention it's surrounded by beautiful nature.
-Spend your days working away in coffee shops which produce (weirdly?) delicious cappuccinos.
+Chiang Mai is a perfect mix of traditional thai culture, modern amenities, mouth watering food and drink, inspiring creative scene, great nightlife and beautiful nature in the surrounding area.
+Spend your days working away in cafes sipping on delicious cappuccinos.
 Spend your weekends scootering up through the mountains to Pai, walking with elephants, white water rafting, temple hopping or any of the other many activities in the area.
 Spend the evenings wandering through night markets that sell what is indisputably the best street food on the planet.
 And spend your nights dancing the night away in one of the bars hosting live music, which seems to be all of them!

-Thailand, northern Thailand in particular, is synonymous with elephants.
-The region surrounding Chiang Mai is full of opportunities to get up close and personal with these friendly giants, although many of these experiences involve ethically questionable practices.
 There are a few elephant sanctuaries and camps that are committed to treating their residents with the utmost respect, whilst still allowing visitors to learn about them in a candid and genuine way.
-This means no riding, and no performances, both of which must be taught through punishing regimes imposed on the Elephants from birth.
+This means no riding, and no performances.

 We think it’s important to have a positive impact on the environments we explore, and that extends to the animals found in them, especially when they’re as intelligent and majestic as the Asian Elephant!